jaysylvester/citizen/README.md

 You can store any object in citizen's cache.
 The primary benefits of using cache() over storing content in your own global app variables are  built-in timeout functionality and wrappers for reading, parsing, and storing file content.

     // Cache a string in the default app scope for the life of the application.
 Keys
-    // within the specified scope must be unique. app.cache({
+    // must be unique within a given scope. app.cache({
       key: 'welcome message',
       value: 'Welcome to my site.'